-In accordance with the provisions of applicable securities legislation, the Company had two "Named Executive Officers" during the financial year ended December 31, 2017, namely Mr. Jacob Kalpakian, President, CEO and a director of the Company and Mr. Bedo Kalpakian, the Chairman, CFO and a director of the Company.
+In accordance with the provisions of applicable securities legislation, the Company had four "Named Executive Officers" during the financial year ended December 31, 2019, namely Mr. Jake Kalpakian, President, CEO and a director of the Company, Mr. Bedo Kalpakian, the former Chairman, CFO and a director of the Company, Mr. Neil Spellman, CFO and a director of the Company, and Mr. Adam Fritz, COO of the Company.